Weak Hair Roots? Find the Causes & How to Fix Them Naturally

 Use Mild Products

-Choose a gentle, sulfate-free shampoo for regular use.
+Choose a gentle, sulfate-free or Ayurvedic shampoo for regular use.
 Harsh chemicals can dry out the scalp, disrupt its natural balance, and gradually weaken hair roots.
 Using milder products supports healthier, stronger hair over time.

 Limit Heat Styling